DavidNemecekData/Course_work/Data_visualization/Dash/README.md

 This file serves as a placeholder for the Dash folder.
+The folder contains printscreens showing the app created for each notebook.